strangelove-ventures/mandrake/packages/mcp/README.md

 ### Tools

-Tools are capabilities exposed by MCP servers that can be invoked by Mandrake.
+Tools are capabilities exposed by MCP servers that can be invoked.
 Each tool:

 - Has a name, description, and parameters
 - Can be called with arguments